lzwjava/blog-source/_posts/2022-12-03-cloud-platforms.md

 <div align="center"><img src="/assets/images/cloud/network.png" /><img/></div>

 My custom networking setting is simple.
 I just make any port between 1024 to 65535 of any protocol open.
 As it is my proxy server.
-I don't have any secret data or program inside it.
+I don't have any secret data or programs inside it.
 So I follow the suggestion of the Outline App to do so.

 ## AWS Lightsail